(Reposted after editing and story adjustments. Originally posted in July, 2016.)

 “Somethin’ bad happened an’ the magic just sorta burst out.”
 The red-haired boy’s voice wavered with emotion.
 “I couldn’t save my family, and I blamed myself.
 Figured I’m cursed.”
 The lad walked slowly towards the younger child.
 “You ain’t the demon folk say you are.”
 He pointed towards Bet.
 “You made sure they were clear before you blasted anything.
 You could have hurt them but you just wanted to scare them away.
-You just wanted them to leave you alone so you wouldn’t hurt nobody else, an’ so that they couldn’t hurt you.”
+You just wanted them to leave you alone so you wouldn’t hurt nobody else, an’ so they couldn’t hurt you.”

 The little boy’s eyes were red with tears and exhaustion, and his chin began to quiver.
 But then he clenched his jaw and his tears giving way to fury.
-“Go away!” he screamed as a dark red glow began to form around his hands.
+“Go away!” he screamed as a purple glow began to form around his hands.
 A bright white flash streaked from the trees before he could finish summoning the energy, and surrounded the child in a gentle glow.
 He closed his eyes and slumped to the ground in a deep sleep.

 ◊ ◊ ◊